 Ethereum offers three different ways of usage: as a payment instrument, as an asset storage form or an investment asset.
-Ethereum allows to create decentralized projects and startups based on the blockchain and smart contracts.
-Smart contract is one of the foundations of Ethereum.
-It is an algorithm which allows to carry out contracts within the blockchain.
+Ethereum allows creating decentralized projects and startups based on the blockchain and smart contracts.
+A smart contract is one of the foundations of Ethereum.
+It is an algorithm that allows us to carry out contracts within the blockchain.

 How Does the Ethereum Smart Contract Work?

 After Alice submits her work on the blockchain for evaluation, Bob reviews to check if the requirements were met, and the contract self-executes the payment to Alice.
 If the conditions are satisfied, Bob can not stop the payment.
 However, if the smart contract conditions are not met, Alice needs to continue working until that fulfills.
 That is why Ethereum is more than a currency to hold and invest in, as this kind of smart contract system has significant technological implications.
-The code written on the Ethereum blockchain, according to its founders, can not be altered, tempered, or hacked.
+The code is written on the Ethereum blockchain, according to its founders and cannot be altered, tempered, or hacked.